 If you have been injured in an auto accident as a result of another driver’s negligence, you should not be forced to pay.
 If the driver is uninsured or underinsured, it is important you contact an experienced personal injury attorney to help you get the compensation you deserve.

 If you have been injured in an automobile accident because of someone else's negligence, contact a personal injury attorney at Balams Law Group.
-Emanuel Balams is an Atlanta uninsured and underinsured motorist accident attorney who fights for the rights of those who have been injured in car crashes.
-He believes you should not have to suffer for the mistakes of another driver.
+ReShea Balams is an Atlanta uninsured and underinsured motorist accident attorney who fights for the rights of those who have been injured in car crashes.
+She believes you should not have to suffer for the mistakes of another driver.

 Contact Balams Law Group at (404) 445-2005 to schedule a free case evaluation.
-Emanuel Balams is based in Atlanta and represents clients throughout the area, including Lawrenceville, Marietta, Decatur, Buckhead, Johns Point, Sandy Springs, East Point, Forest Park, Smyrna, College Park, Duluth, Brookhaven, Roswell, Milton and other surrounding cities.
+ReShea Balams is based in Atlanta and represents clients throughout the area, including Lawrenceville, Marietta, Decatur, Buckhead, Johns Point, Sandy Springs, East Point, Forest Park, Smyrna, College Park, Duluth, Brookhaven, Roswell, Milton and other surrounding cities.

 Call (404) 445-2005 today.

 If you are involved in an auto accident with a driver who is uninsured, your insurance company may pay for the damages.
 For your company to cover the costs, your policy must include uninsured or underinsured motorist coverage.
 However, securing the payment typically is not an easy process.

 The company also may help pay for some of the damages if you were involved in an accident with a driver who was underinsured.
 Your insurance company will provide you with whatever compensation the at-fault driver's insurance company cannot cover.